-As your Dentist in Woodruff, we are committed to the health and well-being of the mouths in our community!
+As your South Carolina dentists, we are committed to the health and well-being of the mouths in our community!
 As you already know, regular cleanings and checkups are vitally important to maintain healthy teeth and gums.
 However, in addition to fighting plaque, regular checkups can also help you and your family fight oral cancer.

 Oral Cancer Awareness